Designing Tools for Everyday Peace of Mind

 (User journey)

-What is it?
 (Discreet hardware + UI integration)

 A smart tracking solution using transparent stickers (originally attached to a clear sheet) and a mobile app to help you locate misplaced items quickly and effortlessly